Blablabla3012/RedBulb-Inversion/README.md

 <a/>

 # Stuff
-demonic Angel has to be Type devil so that no pickups in shop, stairway has to be Type devil so that pickups in shop!!!! \
+demonic Angel has to be Type devil so that no pickups in shop, stairway has to be Type devil so that pickups in shop -> one has pots, one has skulls \
 unknown behavior with red angel/devil rooms from red key \
 mc_post_npc_init with optional arg also gets called when delirium morphs -> delirium in an angel room will change his sprite